Ten reasons to visit

 1. It's free!

 A visit to the National Gallery of Ireland is free.
-Since 1854, when it opened its doors for the first time, the National Gallery of Ireland has always believed that the National Collection is the nation’s collection and as such is available for your pleasure almost all year round.
-For 361 days a year the National Gallery of Ireland will inspire, delight and entertain you with tours, workshops, lectures and concerts and all for free.
+Since 1864, when the Gallery first opened its doors, the national collection has been available for the nation to enjoy all year round.
+For 361 days a year the National Gallery of Ireland will inspire, delight and entertain you with tours, workshops, lectures, all for free.

 2. Family fun

 Is your child a tiny Tintoretto, a mini Monet or a pint-sized Picasso?
 If so grab an ‘art backpack’ or a children’s audio guide and explore and create at the National Gallery!
-Come along to our free workshops or join one of our holiday and mid-term courses for children and young teenagers.
+Sundays are family days at the Gallery, with free drop-in workshops in the Maples Group Creative Space from 11.30am-1.30pm, and a tour of the collection especially for younger visitors at 12.30pm!
 Check out our What’s On calendar for information on upcoming events or follow the National Gallery of Ireland through Facebook, Twitter and Instagram.

 What, when, why and how?
 Have you ever wondered about the story behind a painting?
 Is there a reason that it looks that way?
 Who’s who in the picture?
 Take a free tour of gallery highlights or join a themed tour to gain a deeper insight into your new favourite works of art.
 Or, give the gift of art to friends and family with a personalised private tour of the gallery.
 One of our expert guides can tailor your visit to match your interests.
 Be treated as a V.I.P. at the N.G.I!